 If approved to treat IPF, FG-3019 would compete with pirfenidone, which is approved for marketing in Europe, Canada and Japan.
-In addition, InterMune has resubmitted pirfenidone for approval in the United States.
-We believe that if FG-3019 can be shown to safely stabilize or reverse lung fibrosis, and thus stabilize or improve lung function, it can compete with pirfenidone for market share in IPF.
+As of October 2014, Roche (through its acquisition of InterMune) has obtained approval in the United States for pirfenidone for the treatment of IPF and Boehringer Ingelheim has obtained approval in the United States and the EU for nintedanib for the treatment of IPF.
+We believe that if FG-3019 can be shown to safely stabilize or reverse lung fibrosis, and thus stabilize or improve lung function, it can compete with pirfenidone and nintedanib for market share in IPF.
 However, it may be difficult to encourage treatment providers and patients to switch to FG-3019 from a product they are already familiar with.
+We will also likely face competition from potential new IPF therapies.